reflectoring/reflectoring.github.io/content/blog/2024/2024-05-15-java-functional-interfaces.md

     long getAsLong();
 }
 ```
-**This is the long-producing primitive specialization of Supplier.** There is no requirement that a distinct result be returned each time the supplier is invoked.
-This is a functional interface whose functional method is `getAsLong()`.
+Think of this as the long-producing friendly cousin of `Supplier`.
+There's no hard and fast rule that it would return a different result each time we call the supplier.
+This is a functional interface with `getAsLong()` as its functional method.

-Let's see example of `LongSupplier`:
+Let's check out an example of `LongSupplier`:
 ```java
 @Test
 void longSupplier() {